Jon Erikson

 The only other individuals to have completed this feat are Philip Rush, Alison Streeter, Chloe McCardel and Sarah Thomas.

 Erikson also completed a two way crossing of the English Channel in 1975 in a time of 30 h 00 mins and again in 1979 in a time of 22 h 16 mins.
 His total number of successful English Channel swims stands at 11, spanning a period from 1969 to 1981.

 Erikson died of an infection on July 28, 2014 in Boca Raton.
-He was 59.
+He was an inductee to the International Swimming Hall of Fame of that year.